vboussange/WSLJuliaWorkshop2023/readme.md

 # Requirements

-To follow the workshop materials, you need to have the following software installed on your computer:
+To follow the workshop materials, you need to have the following softwares installed on your computer:
 - Julia
 - Jupyter